+I am a Senior Researcher working on democracy, cybersecurity, and foreign policy.
+I earned my PhD in Political Science from the University of Toronto where I specialized in comparative politics and international relations.
 Previously, I was a Doctoral Research Fellow at the Citizen Lab in the Munk School of Global Affairs working on issues at the intersection of cybersecurity, democracy, and human rights.
-My research focused mainly on digital transnational repression and disinformation campaigns by authoritarian states.
+My research focused mainly on digital transnational repression and disinformation campaigns by state and non-state actors.

 Recent Publications